Julia Says

 "Julia Says" is a song by Scottish band Wet Wet Wet, released as the second single from their sixth studio album, Picture This (1995).
-It was released on 13 March 1995 and peaked at number three on the UK Singles Chart.
+It was released on 13 March 1995, by The Precious Organisation and Mercury Records, and peaked at number three on the UK Singles Chart.
 Outside the UK, "Julia Says" reached number three in Ireland and number eight in Iceland but experienced limited success elsewhere.
-Marti Pellow recorded his own version of the song for inclusion on his 2002 album Marti Pellow Sings the Hits of Wet Wet Wet & Smile.
+Band member Marti Pellow recorded his own version of the song for inclusion on his 2002 album Marti Pellow Sings the Hits of Wet Wet Wet & Smile.